 The MSC Cruises Fleet

-MSC invested in its cruise ship fleet in 2003 to develop a world-class set of ships with state-of-the-art services, equipment, and safety features.
-Today the fleet includes 12 ships, with four in each of three classes.
+MSC invested in its cruise ship fleet in 2003 to develop a world-class fleet of ships with state-of-the-art services, equipment, and safety features.
+Today, the fleet includes 12 ships, four in each of three classes.

 The flagships are the four Fantasia ships, each weighing around 140,000 tons.
 These are the largest ships in the MSC Cruises fleet and can house over 4,000 passengers each.